-The Company's subsidiary, DekelOil CI SA, received a final tax assessment through 2020.
+The Company's subsidiaries, DekelOil CI SA and Capro CI SA received a final tax assessment through 2020 and 2019 respectivly.

-As of 31 December 2020, the Company and all its other subsidiaries had not yet received final tax assessments c.
-The tax expense during the year ended 31 December, 2021 relate to tax of the Company's subsidiaries DekelOil CI SA and DekelOil Consulting Ltd.
+As of 31 December 2022, the Company and all its other subsidiaries had not yet received final tax assessments.
+For DekelOil Consulting LTD the tax assessment prior to 2014 is deemed to be final.

+c.
+The tax expense during the year ended 31 December, 2022, relates to tax of the Company's subsidiaries DekelOil CI SA and DekelOil Consulting Ltd.